katopz/PromiseKit/_posts/2014-12-31-getting-started.md

 # Advanced CocoaPods

-PromiseKit is modulized; if you only want `PMKPromise` and none of our category additions:
+PromiseKit is modulized; if you only want our promise classes and none of our category additions:

 {% highlight ruby %}
 pod 'PromiseKit/CorePromise'